emonhossen99/emonhossen99/README.md

 # 👋 Hey, this is Md Emon Hossen

 I am a passionate web developer.
 My journey as a web developer began with a strong foundation in **HTML, CSS, and JavaScript**, which allowed me to build solid websites.
 Over time, I expanded my knowledge and dived into frameworks like **Laravel**, enabling me to develop dynamic and interactive web applications.

 My attention to detail and dedication to crafting clean, well-structured code are central to my development process.
 I also have experience in **manual testing, API testing, database testing, SQL queries**, and possess a strong understanding of the **Software Development Life Cycle (SDLC), Bug Life Cycle, and Test Reports**.

 ---

+## 👨‍💻 About Me
+- 🔭 Currently working on **Laravel + Vue.js projects**
+- 🌱 Currently learning **Inertia.js & Advanced Laravel**
+- 👯 Open to collaborate on **Open Source / Laravel packages**
+- 💬 Ask me about **Laravel, Vue.js, API Development**
+- 📫 Reach me at: **emon.dev@example.com**
+- ⚡ Fun fact: *Clean Code > Clever Code*

+---

 ## ✨ Where to find me
 <a href="https://www.facebook.com/ayon.emon.16/" target="_blank">
   <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/facebook/facebook-original.svg" alt="Facebook" width="30" height="30"/>